MGI-tech-bioinformatics/stLFR_v1/README.md

 stLFR_version1
 Tools for analyzing stLFR(Single Tube Long Fragment Reads) data

-Drop-seq questions may be directed to dropseq@gmail.com.
+stLFR questions may be directed to bgi-MGITech_Bioinfor@genomics.cn.
-You may also use this address to be added to the Drop-seq Google group.

-See https://github.com/broadinstitute/Drop-seq/releases to download binaries.
+See https://github.com/MGI-tech-bioinformatics/stLFR_v1 to download binaries.

-See Drop-seq alignment cookbook for detailed usage of these tools.
+See stLFR alignment cookbook for detailed usage of these tools.

 　　Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions: